aoloe/scribus-script-repository/load-images/README.md

 Load all images from a directory into the empty image frames in the current document.

+The script will ask for the directory with your images.

-You need to create enough (empty) image frames before running the script (see `edit > multiduplicate` for ways of duplicating your frames).
+You need to create enough (empty) image frames, before running the script (see `item > duplicate > multiple duplicate` for ways of duplicating your frames).